craftercms/docs/source/.new-ia/by-role/system-admin/production-environment-setup.rst

       `./init-site.sh [options] [site] [repo-path]`

-   See the guide :ref:`setup-site-for-delivery` for more information on setting up your site for delivery.
+   See the guide :ref:`newIa-setup-site-for-delivery` for more information on setting up your site for delivery.

 #.
 For the rest of the delivery instances, you can just repeat the previous 2 steps for each one of them, or alternatively just duplicate the delivery installation
    directory for each instance.

 #.
 Your production environment is now ready.

-For more information on using gradle, please see :ref:`crafter-cms`.
+For more information on using gradle, please see :ref:`newIa-crafter-cms`.

 -------------------------------------------
 Server Hardware Configuration Consideration